 This is but one instance of several documented case studies.
 And while aspartame is referenced specifically, there are other articles that simply reference “artificial sweeteners,” hence my resolve to completely abstain from Diet Sodas as well as anything else that uses artificial sweeteners.

 Having said that, I have done some research on Stevia.
 Since this is coming from a natural source, it’s much safer and while the jury is not completely out, there aren’t any neurological risks that I’ve seen as of yet.
 So, I will be enjoying some Coke Life in the future in lieu of other dietary options.

-While my brain doesn’t include me on the guest list in those instances where I have a seizure, perhaps one day it’ll quit having those parties altogether.
+Perhaps one day it’ll quit having those parties altogether.
 I’ve no doubt that if that occurs, a contributing factor will be the elimination of sugar substitutes.

 Here’s another site to look at: epilepsy.com